 Information about Coronavirus (COVID-19)

-With the continuing spread of the 2019 Novel Coronavirus (COVID-19) within the U.S. and Washington State, our organization is working closely with the Washington State Department of Health and Northeast Tri-County Health Department.
+In response to the 2019 Novel Coronavirus (COVID-19) in the U.S. and Washington State, our organization is working closely with the Washington State Department of Health and Northeast Tri-County Health Department.
 We are monitoring this rapidly evolving situation closely and taking necessary precautions to ensure the safety of our patients, staff and community.
 We will share resources and updates on this page as the situation develops.

 Notices / Updates to NEW Health Patients